Robert Louis Stevenson: Political and social commentary

-During his college years, Stevenson briefly identified himself as a "red-hot socialist".
-But already by age 26 he was writing of looking back on this time "with something like regret. ...
+Stevenson has a contested reputation as a political radical.
+As the author of a succession of "rebellion novels" (concluding in 1893 with Catriona, the sequel to Kidnapped), Stevenson is said to have spent his "entire writing life" inciting against tyranny, empire and corruption.
+Stevenson recalled the college youth who authored the first of these novels, the Covenanter adventure Pentland Rising (1866), as a "red-hot socialist".
+Yet already by age 26, Stevenson was writing of looking back on his early political enthusiasms "with something like regret. ...
 Now I know that in thus turning Conservative with years, I am going through the normal cycle of change and travelling in the common orbit of men's opinions."
-His cousin and biographer Sir Graham Balfour claimed that Stevenson "probably throughout life would, if compelled to vote, have always supported the Conservative candidate."
-In 1866 the 15-year-old Stevenson did vote for Benjamin Disraeli, the Tory democrat and future British prime minister, for the Lord Rectorship of the University of Edinburgh.
-But this was against a markedly illiberal challenger, the historian Thomas Carlyle.
-Carlyle was notorious for his anti-democratic and pro-slavery views.
+His cousin and biographer Sir Graham Balfour claimed that Stevenson "probably throughout life would, if compelled to vote, have always supported the Conservative candidate".
+In the one election in which he is known to have participated, a student ballot for the Lord Rectorship of the University of Edinburgh, Stevenson did favour a Tory, the future prime minister Benjamin Disraeli, but it was in a contest against a notoriously illiberal challenger, the historian Thomas Carlyle.